One-com/keystroke-handler/README.md

 # License

-KeyHandler is licensed under a standard 3-clause BSD license -- see the `LICENSE`-file for details.
+KeystrokeHandler is licensed under a standard 3-clause BSD license -- see the `LICENSE`-file for details.